picanumber/sanitizer_workflows/README.md

     uses: picanumber/sanitizer_workflows/.github/workflows/tsan.yml@main
     with:
       testDir: 'tests' # Optional, default value is 'tests'
+      compiler_package: 'clang-11' # Optional compiler package to install, default value is 'g++-11'
+      compiler_name: 'clang++-11'  # Optional compiler executable to use, default value is 'g++-11'
 ```

 Of course you are free to specify a different name and workflow trigger.
+Using the workflow under a matrix strategy means you can perform your checks against multiple compilers.

 Here is an [example thread sanitizer failure](https://github.com/picanumber/sanitizer_workflows/runs/7161765319?check_suite_focus=true#step:7:48) and [the change that triggered it](https://github.com/picanumber/sanitizer_workflows/pull/2/commits/cc83fc8f802e39793aff6ab17b33a9ef83055cdd).